What do you do?

 Some of our Centres have a staffed reception.
-This can be confirmed this by looking at the Centre pages on this website.
+This can be confirmed by looking at the Facilities section on each individual Centre page.

 Are you a property agent?

-Yes, but we are also a social business, which means we far more reasonable and nice!
+Yes, but we are also a social business, which means we are far more reasonable and nice!

 Do I need a solicitor before I become a tenant?

 You may need to consult a solicitor as we ask all tenants to sign a waiver to the Landlord and Tenant act 1954 (LTA) - for the exclusion from the protection of the Landlord and Tenant Act 1954 to be valid, you need to make a Statutory Declaration confirming that you are aware that you are waiving some legal rights.
 The Statutory Declaration needs to be sworn in front of a solicitor, who will charge a fee of around £10.